 Use consultant reported frequencies: For existing NWGF replacement, DOE analysis relied on a 2010 consultant report to estimate the costs of upgrading the vent system for orphaned water heaters.
 This consultant report was used to support the prior residential gas furnace standard development.
-However, as shown in the following table, DOE increased the frequencies for applying vent resizing costs in the current NOPR TSD without detailed explanation and any supporting data.
+However, as shown in the following table, DOE increased the frequencies for applying vent resizing costs in the current NOPR TSD without detailed explanation and any supporting data. (from 40% to 75% and 20% to 40%).
 These frequencies represent the percentages of existing homes where the common vent for the non-condensing furnace and water heater would be too large for the orphaned water heater.
 As explained above, we expect that increased market adoption of high-efficiency water heaters would reduce these frequencies from the estimates provided in the consultant report.
 We recommend that DOE not increase the frequencies provided in the 2010 consultant report for either resizing orphaned water heater chimney or upgrading metal vents, and include further reduction of these frequencies due to increased market adoption of high-efficiency water heaters.